-Neither this Request for Information nor this Expression of Interest is a Request for Proposals (RFP).
-Participation in either process does not guarantee that Natural Resources Canada will enter into a funding agreement with you.
+This Request for Information is not a Request for Proposals (RFP).
+Participation does not guarantee that Natural Resources Canada will enter into a funding agreement with you.

 Natural Resources Canada is looking to engage those interested in growing Canada’s forests as a nature-based solution to support national climate change actions.

-If your organization has access to land for tree planting, has trees to plant, is looking to invest in a tree planting project, is looking to help meet the increasing demand for seedlings or are seeking to participate in this historic program, our request for information and/or our expression of interest processes might interest you.
+If your organization has access to land for tree planting, has trees to plant, is looking to invest in a tree planting project, is looking to help meet the increasing demand for seedlings or are seeking to participate in this historic program, our request for information might interest you.

 The Future Participants Request for Information (RFI) seeks to identify opportunities for tree planting projects from organizations across Canada.